Can You Really Get A Flight Upgrade If You Say You Just Got Engaged?

 Be a loyal flyer.

-Airlines favour loyalty.
-Join a programme or two on the airlines you like best and try to fly those more frequently.
+Airlines favor loyalty.
+Join a program or two on the airlines you like best and try to fly those more frequently.
 If you have some miles stored up or a higher status, you’re more likely to be considered for an upgrade.
 And you might jump to the front of that list if it’s your honeymoon or special occasion.

-Airlines favour loyalty.
-Join a programme or two on the airlines you like best and try to fly those more frequently.
+Airlines favor loyalty.
+Join a program or two on the airlines you like best and try to fly those more frequently.
 If you have some miles stored up or a higher status, you’re more likely to be considered for an upgrade.
 And you might jump to the front of that list if it’s your honeymoon or special occasion.

 Travel off-peak.